 In an attempt to make huge profits, speculators look for an opportunity where they can take advantage of fluctuations in the price of the financial asset.
 The asset can be stocks, bonds, commodities, currencies, derivatives and other tradable items.
 They do not trade in any investments randomly rather they take calculated and analyzed risk.
 The risk may result in bearing the loss of initial outlay in a futures contract or it may turn into rewards.

 The difference between hedging and speculation can be drawn clearly on following grounds:

 - Hedging is the act of preventing an investment against unforeseen price changes.
-The process in which the speculators trade in an underlying asset of high-risk element, in order to earn profits is known as speculation.
+The process in which the speculators trade in an underlying asset of the high-risk element, in order to earn profits, is known as speculation.

 - Hedging is a means to control or eliminate risk.
 Conversely, speculation depends on risk, in the hope of making good returns.